pooyasf/DGM/README.md

 <br><br>

-This is the schematic of the building blocks of this code:
+Here are the building blocks of this code:
 <br><br>

 <p align="center">